cardano-foundation/CIPs/CIP-XXX/CIP-XXX.md

 All the above suggests that no _single_ choice of semantics will satisfy all reasonable needs, if only from the point of view of efficiency.
-This suggests, much as for [conversion primitives][conversion-cip] and endianness issues, that the primitive should allow a choice in what semantics get used for any given call.
+This suggests, much as for [CIP-121 primitives][conversion-cip] and endianness issues, that the primitive should allow a choice in what semantics get used for any given call.
 Ideally, we would allow a choice of any of the three options described above; however, this is awkward to do in Plutus Core.
 While the choice between